Robinlovelace/robinlovelace.website/_posts/2016-12-21-cyclestreets-pct.md

 ---
 layout: post
 title:  CycleStreets.net in the Propensity to Cycle Tool
-date: "2016-12-21 13:13:40"
+date: "2016-12-21 13:17:48"
 published: true
 tags: [R, maps]
-bibliography: ~/repos/foss4t/references.bib
 ---

-After 2 years in the making, the [paper](https://www.jtlu.org/index.php/jtlu/article/view/862/824) describing the Propensity to Cycle Tool (PCT), and the thinking behind it, has finally been published [@lovelace_propensity_2016].
+After 2 years in the making, the [paper](https://www.jtlu.org/index.php/jtlu/article/view/862/824) describing the Propensity to Cycle Tool (PCT), and the thinking behind it, has finally been published (Lovelace et al. 2016).
 The PCT is an online tool for helping to decide where to prioritise cycling policies such as new cycle paths.

 The PCT would not have been possible without CycleStreets.net, so as well as describing the PCT and it's use of their routing services, this article serves as a big Thank You from PCT to CycleStreet.net.